mjakeman/kemu-kupu/wiki/minutes-18-09-21.md

  * If the word is wrong, can we show the user the correct spelling once they skip?

 ## Next Meeting
-Next Meeting Wednesday @ ABC
+Next Meeting Wednesday @ 5PM-6PM

 Aim to have done by meeting:
  * Jordan: Get reasonably final views done